MaiaPelletier/pjocolours/README.md

 # pjocolours
-An R package for color palettes inspired by the original book covers of Percy Jackson and the Olympian by Rick Riordan.
+An R package for color palettes inspired by the original book covers of *Percy Jackson and the Olympians* by Rick Riordan.

 ![](figs/bookcovers.jpg)

-*Note*: I do not own any aspect of Percy Jackson and the Olympians, all titles and ideas are the original content of author Rick Riordan.
+**Note: I do not own any aspect of Percy Jackson and the Olympians, all titles and ideas are the original content of author Rick Riordan.**

 ## Installation

-You can install the released version of nationalparkcolors from GitHub with
+You can install the released version of pjocolors from GitHub with

 ```r
 # install.packages("devtools")